ATM Security Alert

 How to protect yourself

-1. Scrutinize the ATM.
-This means every ATM, even those from your bank.
-Check the card reader.
+- Inspect the ATM by checking the card reader.
 If the reader does not match the color and style of the machine, is loosely or oddly fitted, it might be a skimmer.
-You should "shake" the card reader to check if there's something attached.
+You should "shake" or “jiggle” the card reader to check if there's something attached.

-2. Cover the keypad when entering your PIN.
-In order to access your bank accounts, thieves need to have your card number and your PIN.
+- Cover the keypad when entering your PIN.
+In order to access your bank accounts, thieves need to have your card number and PIN.
 By covering the keypad, you prevent cameras and onlookers from seeing your PIN.

-4. Be choosy.
+- Be selective.
 Don't use countertop ATMs at bars or restaurants.
 These are not monitored and can be easily tampered.